What Is a RAR File?

 These are split archives — the original file was too large to send in one piece.
 Make sure you have all parts downloaded and in the same folder.
 Then open just the first part (.rar or .r01) with 7-Zip or WinZip.
 It will automatically combine all parts during extraction.

 The RAR file itself may be damaged from a bad download.
 Try re-downloading it.
-If the sender created the RAR with recovery records, 7-Zip or WinRAR can sometimes repair it — right-click → 7-Zip → "Test archive" to check integrity.
+If the sender created the RAR with recovery records, 7-Zip or WinRAR can sometimes repair it — right-click, then 7-Zip, then "Test archive" to check integrity.